 Baldwin’s analysis of race remains amongst the most cogent and potent – to me the most moral and unassailable.
 Here Samuel L. Jackson gives understated voice to Baldwin’s first-person narrative.
-I Am Not Your Negro is a historical account, and an argument, but also feels personal, like a confidential conversation on past horrors that becomes a realisation that those horrors of the past are still the current ones.
+I Am Not Your Negro is a historical account, and an argument, but also feels personal, like a confidential conversation on past horrors that becomes a realisation that those horrors of the past are still with us now.
 The music is as expected blues, jazz and soul, but largely on a lower key, a mournful one that lends the film an intimate tone with which to express sorrow and pain.

 The film uses lots of visuals — photographs, newsreels, old TV footage — but cinema plays a central role in how the film articulates its case.
 There are clips of Joan Crawford in Dance Fool Dance, Gary Cooper in Love in the Afternoon, clips from silent films, John Wayne westerns, the films of Sidney Poitier and Doris Day in The Pyjama Game and Pillow Talk.